Kashyapghodasara/X-Clone/README.md

 ### Day 16 - Monday  -  30-12-2024
         - Start Implementing API's
         - Using Redux to fetch deleteTweet, Logout
         - Fix some issues and Bugs

+### Day 17 - Tuesday  -  31-12-2024
+        - Start Implementing API's
+        - Using Redux to fetch forYou and Following Tweet and Display Them
+        - Fix some issues and Bugs